Skip to main content

 • Returns session context (lock state, role, extension config, capabilities).

-• Returns device capability information used by device.command.
+• Returns device capability information your UI can use before asking your backend to call device.command.

 What it is used for: